Oakwood School, Horley

 Oakwood School is a community secondary school located in Horley, Surrey, England.
-It is co-educational and caters for students in the 11-16 age range in that it does not have a sixth form.
+It is co-educational and caters for students in the 11–16 age range, as it has no sixth form.
+It has approximately 1500 students, and as it is the only secondary school in Horley, it is expected to grow further in size.

 History

 Oakwood was opened in 1989 following the merger of Court Lodge Comprehensive (shut down on 31 August 1989) and Horley Comprehensive (Secondary Modern) School.